Node's Package Management and Loading Mechanisms

 The historical

-Rename and Move Files
+Renaming and Moving Files

 fs.rename / fs.promises.rename can rename files or directories within the same file system.
 The target path can include a new directory structure (if the directory does not exist, it needs to be created beforehand).